Nvidia: The Rally Has More Legs, But Caution Warranted

 With Moore's Law losing relevance quickly, Intel is betting on its Xeon Phi and FPGA coprocessors to compete with Nvidia by offering customers performance boost.
 Intel's plan is to offer customers parallelism with the help of FPGAs by using them with CPUs like Xeon Phi in tandem.

 The current rally in Nvidia's stock is driven by not only the company's strong fundamentals such as its ability to grow revenue, but also certain external factors.
-Nvidia bulls are expecting that its GPUs will drive the next wave of computing, and as a result its top line will continue to rise exponentially, which in turn will boost its bottom line.
+Nvidia bulls are expecting that its GPUs will drive the next wave of computing, and as a result, its top line will continue to rise exponentially, which in turn will boost its bottom line.
 The phrase "next wave of computing" implies computing related to AI (artificial intelligence), ML (machine learning) and DL (deep learning).

 Since GPUs are driving the rally, AMD's stock is also surging despite the company being a new kid on the block.
 What's so special about GPUs?
-The answer is that GPUs can deliver massive parallelism, without which the so called "next wave of computing" won't flourish.
+The answer is that GPUs can deliver massive parallelism, without which the so-called "next wave of computing" won't flourish.

 I don't believe it's impossible for Intel to offer customers the kind of parallelism and performance boost Nvidia's GPUs can deliver.
 However, attracting customers to this technology which is still evolving won't be easy.
 But for us, the investors, there's enough evidence that Intel's technology can be successful in the long run.